Pontiac Grand Prix: Parisienne Custom Sport (1964-1965)

 In 1964, GM of Canada offered a de luxe version of the popular Pontiac Parisienne with the 1964 U.S. Grand Prix grille, the Parisienne Custom Sport.
 It was available as a hardtop coupe or convertible, and was basically equivalent to the Chevrolet Impala Super Sport.

+The 1965 Parisienne Custom Sport continued to feature the 1965 U.S. Grand Prix front styling, but continued to offer the convertible, a body style not available on the American model until 1967.

 Grande Parisienne (1966-1968)

-For 1966, the Parisienne Custom Sport was replaced with the Pontiac Grande Parisienne, which featured the unique American Grand Prix front fascia (complete with hidden headlights in 1967-68).
+For 1966, the Parisienne Custom Sport was replaced with the Pontiac Grande Parisienne, which featured the unique American Grand Prix front fascia (complete with hidden headlights in 1967–68).
 Unlike the U.S. car, the hardtop coupe was marketed alongside a convertible and four-door hardtop.
-The 4-door and convertible versions had the same roofline as the standard Pontiacs while the coupe got the distinctive U.S. Grand Prix body styling.
+The four-door and convertible versions had the same roofline as the standard Pontiacs while the coupe got the distinctive U.S. Grand Prix body styling.

 Unlike the Grand Prix, the Grande Parisienne featured "Pontiac" badges in the grille.
 Following the shift of the Grand Prix from the full-size to the intermediate line for 1969, the Grande Parisienne was repackaged as a premium model of the full-size Parisienne.
 All full-sized Canadian Pontiacs used Chevrolet drivetrains with Pontiac-styled fascias and instrument panels.